Building a Kickass Growth Team: Everything You Need To Succeed

 Establish clear metrics at three levels:

-2. Driver Metrics: The 3-5 key metrics that most directly influence your North Star
+2. Driver metrics: The three to five key metrics that most directly influence your North Star

 Create a dashboard that shows these metrics hierarchically so team members understand how their work connects to the bigger picture.